Attempts to overturn the 2020 United States presidential election: Pennsylvania

+The Republican Commissioners agreed to a ballot audit in Fulton County, PA due to a subpoena threat from State Senator Doug Mastriano.
+Fulton County's audit was funded by Defending The Republic an organization founded by Trump's lawyer Sidney Powell.
+Defying a directive from the State's Board of Elections, the County allowed Wake Technology Services, Inc. to access voting machines.
+The company had originally performed the hand recount in Maricopa County's ballot audit.
+The original draft of its audit report concluded that Fulton's "election was well run [and] followed all Commonwealth and Federal guidelines."
+At a state Senate hearing, the Republican chairman of Fulton County's Board of Commissioners testified that his county's audit found nothing wrong.

-By August 2021, Pennsylvania Republican lawmakers were preparing to hold formal hearings on the election and conduct a "full forensic investigation."
-Prior to the investigation, Senate President Jake Corman made a statement asserting that the investigation is not meant to overturn the results of Pennsylvania's election and that the legislature does not have the authority to do so.
+By August 2021, Pennsylvania Republican lawmakers were preparing to hold formal hearings on the election and conduct a "full forensic investigation".
+Prior to the investigation, Senate President pro tempore Jake Corman made a statement asserting that the investigation is not meant to overturn the results of Pennsylvania's election and that the legislature does not have the authority to do so.
 The next month, Republicans approved subpoenas for a wide range of personal information on millions of voters who cast votes in the May primary and November general election.
 Republicans intended to hire private firms to manage the data.
 On September 23, 2021, Pennsylvania Attorney General Josh Shapiro filed a lawsuit seeking to block the subpoenas from being issued.
 On October 7, 2021, Corman said that he accepted the results of the election but also reaffirmed his support for the investigation.

 Texas

 The Texas attorney general's office, led by ardent Trump ally Ken Paxton, spent more than 22,000 staff hours investigating potential voting fraud in 2020.
 The investigation identified and prosecuted sixteen cases of false addresses on voter registration forms, among nearly 17 million registered voters in the state.
 This was half as many cases as two years earlier.
 A 2021 investigation found only three prosecutable cases among all elections in the state.